sasalatart/on-this-day/README.md

 - `yarn console:dev`: opens a console to interact with the backend.
 - `yarn db`: creates and runs a local mongodb container via Docker (requires starting Docker).

+If you are going to start coding before running `yarn dev`, you must run `yarn build` so that all internal packages are properly imported between themselves.

 #### Running via Docker

 ```sh